-We work with New Zealand ingredient wholesalers, as well as directly with farmers and international innovative laboratories that are at the forefront of natural skincare ingredients (like plant stem cell technology) and regenerative farming practices.
+We work with New Zealand ingredient wholesalers, as well as directly with farmers and international innovative laboratories.

 Our main supply points are:

 - Southern Africa

 As part of our mission to create a circular, regenerative and transparent beauty model we are always interrogating the transparency of our supply chains, ensuring people are paid and treated fairly, reducing our carbon footprint and working with suppliers who have regenerative farming as baseline practices.

 We take ownership of reviewing each ingredient ourselves and reviewing the documentation of each ingredient – it’s a significant vetting process and why our products take up to two years from idea to fully fledged product.

 We are working hard towards our products being made solely from regeneratively famed sources.
 Here are two farms we work from, in which we source in total 13 ingredients from who have a regenerative effect.

 Sustainability and fair trade are the cornerstone of our Vouvry farm’s philosophy.
 They are leaders in sustainability and we are very proud to be able to source 10 of our bioactives from this farm.
 Not only are they some of the most innovative and highest performing ingredients in the world, they are also organic certified, fair trade certified and have a regenerative impact, actively improving the environment (it is a goal of ours to source ingredients from all farms who have a regenerative impact on the environment).
 The farm’s main aim is to promote sustainability agriculture in mountainous areas.
 It has been in operation since 1990 and offers jobs to locals in a remote area in Switzerland.